pacxis/HudsonXiaoYuan_T1A3/README.md

 - colorize ~> 0.8.1

 ## System and Hardware Requirements
 This Journal App will run on all modern systems which support shell script files.
+An internet connection is required to install dependencies.

 ## Installation
 Navigate to the main directory and run the ```./run_app.sh``` file.
 The app will then install Bundler and the required gems.

 ## Using the App
-After installation, the app will accept the following command line arguments:
+After running the ```./run_app.sh``` file and installing the required gems, the app will accept the following command line arguments:
 - ```-n``` to create a new journal entry
 - ```-v``` to view all journal entries
 - ```-s``` to search for specific journal entries
 - ```-r``` to delete all journals and clear ```journal_index.json```

 Any other argument will take the user to the main menu, where they can use the app via an interactive menu navigated using the arrow keys and enter key.

 ## Implementation Plan
 https://trello.com/b/dLxxrRvw/journal-terminal-app